 But, what if you’re busy the night before?
 If you’re serving brunch to a number of people the chances are pretty good that the evening before you’re busy doing something.

-This brioche french toast casserole is just as good if you assemble it in the morning before it’s baked.
+This baked french toast casserole is just as good if you assemble it in the morning before it's baked.
 Give it just a little time for the bread to soak up the egg mixture, but about 45 minutes should be plenty.

 Why use brioche bread?